The Big Picture

 - Law and Institutions of War and Post-Conflict Reconstruction

-After admission, some International Legal Studies students apply for the Transitional Justice Leadership Program.
-This selective program, which is pursued in conjunction with the LL.M. degree, guarantees enrollment in two of the main courses offered annually in this area, and the opportunity to undertake a related, academic-year internship with a New York international organization or NGO.
+The selective Transitional Justice Leadership Program, pursued in conjunction with the LLM degree, combines research with practice.
+Students in the program take two of the main courses in this area and complete a related, academic-year internship with a New York international organization or NGO.